coddingtonbear/obsidian-csv-table/README.md

 see their documentation to see more information about the expression syntax and what functions are available: https://github.com/m93a/filtrex#expressions

+See "Filtering displayed rows" for an example of a filter expression in action, but realistically they work exactly as you'd probably expect.

 ### Selecting particular columns